Menu

 • Drop After Deadline

-• The student should complete the 2022-2023 CEP and ITV Drop and Withdraw Request form.
+• The student should complete the PTCC Concurrent Enrollment and Pine Academy Petition online form.

 PTCC’s Concurrent Enrollment Program is accredited by the National Alliance for Concurrent Enrollment Partnerships (NACEP).
 NACEP is an accrediting body that works closely with 500 institutions around the country providing best practices, research and advocacy for quality Concurrent Enrollment programming.
 To earn NACEP accreditation, Concurrent Enrollment programs must conduct a self-study, document how their programs adhere to NACEP’s sixteen standards, and undergo a rigorous peer-review process conducted by a professional team of representatives on the NACEP Accreditation Commission.